RichardLitt/awesome-fantasy/README.md

 #### Mistborn *by Brandon Sanderson* [4.4]

 The Mistborn trilogy (well, he plans on doing a trilogy of trilogies, and the last 2 of the 2nd trilogy are due out in the next year or so) is probably his best known and a great read, too.
-I would recommend all of his stuff, but I think the original Mistorn is probably the best place to start (for one, they're much shorter!). - [@CWSpear](https://github.com/CWSpear)
+I would recommend all of his stuff, but I think the original Mistborn is probably the best place to start (for one, they're much shorter!). - [@CWSpear](https://github.com/CWSpear)

 > The first three books are a trilogy to be read together.
 > Mistborn is an epic fantasy trilogy and a heist story of political intrigue, surprises and magical martial-arts action.
 The saga dares to turn a genre on its head by asking a simple question: What if the hero of prophecy fails?
 What kind of world results when the Dark Lord is in charge?